Murph9/RallyGame2/README.md

 An infinite world

+Ideas for goals:

+-   just hit a high speed once (not just at the end of the zone)
+-   flip the car somewhere
+-   hit like 5 traffic at a minimum speed

 -   spawn next to the road with a goal of driving 100km
     -   at some fixed amount X km you will have a goal to reach:
         -   a speed trap target